Diseases & Conditions

 Most of the time, a patient with a hip fracture will be taken by ambulance to a hospital emergency room.

 At the hospital, you will be examined by either an emergency room physician or an orthopaedic surgeon.
-He or she will take a history of your injury and check to make sure that you do not have injuries to other parts of your body.
+They will take a history of your injury and check to make sure that you do not have injuries to other parts of your body.
 The doctor will also check the sensation, movement, and circulation in your lower leg.

 Often, the injured leg will appear shorter than the opposite leg and will be twisted or rotated, either internally or externally.